In addition to internal medicine training, there is an alternative route into physicianly training - via acute care common stem (ACCS).

 Please note that recruitment to ACCS-anaes and ACCS-EM posts is not coordinated by the IMT Specialty Recruitment Office.

-ACCS-anesthesia (ACCS-anaes)
+ACCS-anaesthesia (ACCS-anaes)

 There will be one single 'anaesthetics' application form - that is, regardless of whether candidates would prefer to be considered for CT1 core anaesthesia posts, or CT1 ACCS-anaesthesia posts (or both), they need only complete one application.